mikkelsvartveit/thesis/preproject/content/04-methods.md

 Using the "Advanced Search" feature in Scopus, we combined relevant keywords from both of our topics into two separate search queries, one for ML-ISA and one for CNN-part of this review.
 These search terms were grouped based on similarity and combined in conjunctive normal form.
 The final queries and result counts can be seen in Table \ref{table:search-queries}.

+This review was in part commissioned by our supervisor Donn Morrison in preparation for our master’s thesis.
+We were provided a list of relevant papers, as part of the preliminary search and getting an overview of the field of machine learning applied to software RE.
+While we consider our search queries on the ML-ISA part of the review to be solid and encapsulate our goals in regard to **RQ1**, some notable papers from the preparation phase were not a part of our search results.
+The papers in question is ELISA and Ma et al. [@Nicolao2018] [@Ma2019].
+These papers are available on Scopus, but the chosen search terms did not match these papers in the title, abstract, or key-words.
+We have decided to include these papers in our review due to: their high relevancy, they are found on Scopus which we consider to be a reputable scientific database, and our knowledge of existing research not included in the review might influence our analysis.
+The two papers are listed under the ML-ISA part of the review {table:search-queries}.

 <!-- TODO: Inital preliminary research n ML-ISA provided by our supervisor -->

 \begin{table}